andrewcccc/andrewcccc.github.io/projects.md

 **Project 3: Classification of Image Data (Garde: A)**

-The goal of this project was to build a multilayer perceptron (MLP) and CNN model to classify image data.
+The goal of this project was to build a multilayer perceptron (MLP) and CNN model to classify Fashion-MNIST dataset (a collection of fashion-based images).
 The project report can be found [here](https://andrewcccc.github.io/assignment3_group_47.pdf).

 * Implemented CNN using Keras library
 * Contributed to the hyper-parameters fine-tuning of L2 regularization